Rw110299/validador_cpf_js/README.md

 GitHub: @Rw110299

 ## 📄 Licença
 Este projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+Veja o
->>>>>>> 6fe29d9 (corrige estrutura: remove submódulo e integra arquivos)